Building a startup! You have an epiphany and say to yourself:

 It’s imperative that you have an in-depth understanding of your users and competitor landscape before you build an MVP.
 The research you do now will be a big help when you prioritise your features in the third step of the How to Build an MVP process.

-What comes after an MVP?
+What Comes After Building an MVP?

 After you’ve launched your MVP, it’s time to employ the Build, Measure, Learn cycle: